 The Essex Community Fund at Adirondack Foundation

 Established as a component fund of Adirondack Foundation in 2003, the Essex Community Fund offers grants to eligible nonprofit organizations in the Town of Essex and others that serve Essex residents.
-The Fund has awarded more than $197,000 in grants in support of community beautification, historic preservation, culture and the arts, education, recreation, and programs for youth, seniors, and other social services.
+The Fund has awarded nearly $295,000 in grants in support of community beautification, historic preservation, culture and the arts, education, recreation, and programs for youth, seniors, and other social services.
 They prefer supporting capacity building grants or modest one-time capital expenditures over general operating expenses.